sqdArtemy/water_quality_analysis/README.md

-# Machine Learning for Water Quality Assessment: Predicting Potability and Proposing a Low-Cost Monitoring Kit for Rural Uzbekistan
+# Machine Learning for Water Quality Assessment: Predicting Potability and Proposing a Low-Cost Measuring Kit for Rural Uzbekistan

 Welcome to an open-source repository providing source code for the paper:

 > **Machine Learning for Water Quality Assessment:
-Predicting Potability and Proposing a Low-Cost Monitoring Kit for Rural Uzbekistan**
+Predicting Potability and Proposing a Low-Cost Measuring Kit for Rural Uzbekistan**
 > by *Artyom Tashyan, Sarvar Bazarov, Samanbek Erkinov*